 Installation of the bridge is fairly straight forward, requiring removal of your bass’s current mounting screws.
 The Badass II can then be installed with the new screws without drilling holes.
 Since this bridge is larger than most bridges, most likely any footprint from your old bridge will be hidden.

-You new Leo Quan Badass II Bridge will have unslotted saddles.
+Your new Leo Quan Badass II Bridge will have slotted saddles.
 Quan felt that roller & round saddles were inferior because they can have lateral gesticulation.
-His design, when installed properly, creates the ideal string slot with as little energy loss as possible.
-When mounting these on basses that we have built or repaired, we get great results using the same files used when slotting for a nut.
+His design, creates a string-to-bass connection with as little energy loss as possible.

 Any reasonably capable guitar tech can easily install this bridge.
-Ask them to use the size-specific nut files for your strings...and you should get the excellent tone upgrade to your bass intended by Glen and Leo's design and material choices.
+You should get the excellent tone upgrade to your bass intended by Glen and Leo's design and material choices.